yeszao/mysql-replication-docker/README.md

-# Mysql Replication Docker
+# MySQL Replication Docker

 This repository provides a **Docker-based** setup for creating a **MySQL replication** environment with a source (master) and replica (slave) configuration.

-It simplifies setting up a MySQL database with replication, making it easy to test and deploy in a local or cloud-based environment.
+It simplifies setting up a **MySQL database** with replication, making it easy to test and deploy in a local or cloud-based environment.

 # Features